bmwcarit/ramses-composer-docs/complex_import/manual.md

-The glTF import option prompts the selection of a glTF file to import, then proceeds to perform a one-time import of all nodes and meshes from the specified file.
+The glTF import option prompts the selection of a glTF file to import, then proceeds to perform a one-time import of all nodes and meshes from that specified file.
 This option requires selecting (right-click) a node in the Scene Graph view and attaches a root node with the name of the glTF file under the selected node.
 All imported nodes are attached under that root node.
 The import